 This indicates that investors were willing to hold a one-year investment that paid virtually nothing — and was far below the rate of inflation — just for the privilege of keeping their money safe from the turmoil in the global economy.
 This is the flight to quality in action.

 How Do Higher Risk Bonds Perform in the Flight to Quality?

 For the bond market, this flight to quality trade has a flip side.
 Higher-risk segments of the market also tend to sell off when the news turns bad.
 High yield bonds, emerging market debt, and lower-rated bonds in the investment-grade corporate and municipal bond markets also tend to lose ground in accord with stocks.

 The flight to quality can also move in reverse.

-When positive news flow puts investors in a good frame of mind, the result is typically stronger performance for the riskier segments of the markets and underperformance for U.S. Treasuries, meaning lower prices and higher yields.
+When positive news flow puts investors in a good frame of mind, the result is a typically stronger performance for the riskier segments of the markets and underperformance for U.S. Treasuries, meaning lower prices and higher yields.

 What happened at the end of the U.S. financial crisis in the first quarter of 2009 is a good example of flight from quality in action.
 Believing that the era of bank failures and bailouts had passed, investors staged a massive move out of Treasuries and into stocks.
 As a result, the yield on the 10-year Treasury rocketed from about to 2.5% to 4.0% in just three months as its price plunged – a classic flight from quality.
 (Keep in mind, prices and yields move in opposite directions.)